Last Updated on October 11, 2025 by Christine Kaaloa

 .

-III: Female Solo Travel Adventurers
+III: Female Solo Travel Adventures

 I’ve been doing female solo travel for over six years and I don’t know if I’ll ever get over that initial reluctance of travel jumping alone.
 It’s all weirdly mental and for me, the trick is getting myself to leap.
 As a women, I’m often prone to second guessing or doubting my abilities, even if experience has proven otherwise.
 But the more I travel alone , the more comfortable I become with it once I’m on the road.
 Situations become familiar and my instincts kick in.
 An adventure is what I call it when you challenge your inner wall of who you think you are not… with who you discover you are.